hotandwildhunk/authenticator/README.md

 $ mix deps.get

-Then run the following to create the database:
+To verify the database connection

 $ mix ecto.setup

+Run the migration to create those tables:

+$ mix ecto.migrate

 Run the tests to make sure our new authentication system works as expected.